 The aim of the Society has always been "to further the knowledge of and to stimulate public interest in the science of Astronomy, also to promote and conduct research into problems related thereto" and this is as relevant to today's Society as it was in 1948.

 The Society meets every second and fourth Thursday of the month, October through to May when speakers, from within or outside the Society, accept the Society's invite to talk on all matters astronomical.
-These meetings take place in the University of Wales, Swansea at Lecture Room 2 of Fulton House (at the head of the drive into the campus).
-See our Lectures page for details of forthcoming events.
+These meetings were formerly at Swansea University, but are now being held at Technium 2, SA1 Now we are online until further notice due to COVID.
+See our Member Events page for details of forthcoming events.

-The Society has achieved a recent prominence in the field of astrophotography with several members exploiting the relatively recent advances in C.C.D. imaging which has brought professional results within the grasp of the amateur astronomer.
+The Society has achieved a recent prominence in the field of astrophotography with several members exploiting the relatively recent advances in CCD and CMOS imaging, which have brought professional results within the grasp of the amateur astronomer.

-If you have any astronomical or administration queries - contact our Secretary on 01792 299311.
+If you have any astronomical or administration queries - see our Contact page for further details.